osome-iu/simsom_removal/README.md

-# SimSoM: A <ins>Sim</ins>ulator of <ins>So</ins>cial <ins>M</ins>edia
+# Explore the effects of takedown delay on the persistence of illegal content

-This repository contains code to reproduce the results in the paper [*Quantifying the Vulnerabilities of the Online Public Square to Adversarial Manipulation Tactics*](https://academic.oup.com/pnasnexus/article/3/7/pgae258/7701371) by [Bao Tran Truong](https://btrantruong.github.io/), Xiaodan Lou, [Alessandro Flammini](https://cnets.indiana.edu/aflammin/), and [Filippo Menczer](https://cnets.indiana.edu/fil/).
+This repository contains code to reproduce the results in the paper ``Delayed takedown of illegal content on social media makes moderation ineffective''.

+The model is an extension of [SimSoM: A <ins>Sim</ins>ulator of <ins>So</ins>cial <ins>M</ins>edia](https://github.com/osome-iu/SimSoM/)

 ## Overview of the repo
 1. `data`: contains raw & derived datasets
 2. `example`: contains a minimal example to start using the SimSoM model
-3. `libs`: contains the SimSoM model package that can be imported into scripts
+3. `libs`: contains the extended SimSoM model package that can be imported into scripts
 4. `report_figures`: experiment results, supplementary data and .ipynb noteboooks to produce figures reported in the paper
 5. `workflow`: scripts to run simulation and Snakemake rules to run sets of experiments